PixelPeely/personal-information/README.md

 # Personal Information
-This is a private repository intended to certify the owner of this github account
+This is a repository intended to certify the owner of this github account

 # Full Legal Name
 Jeremiah Elias Rugroden